The Family Educational Rights and Privacy Act

 Washington, DC 20202-5901

-The Vice President for Student Affairs and Enrollment Management is responsible for development, oversight and review of the College’s Family Educational Rights and Privacy Act policy.
-Under the leadership of the Vice President for Student Affairs and Enrollment Management, the Director of Records and Registration/Registrar serves as the FERPA Officer for the College.
+The Vice President of Engagement and Student Experience is responsible for development, oversight and review of this Policy.
+Under the leadership of the Vice President of Engagement and Student Experience, the Registrar serves as the FERPA Officer for the College.

 Appendix A